Japan bidders tepid about Kansai airport, casting doubt on Abe asset sales

 The Kansai sale, which includes the operations of smaller Osaka International Airport nearby for 45 years, will also saddle investors with nearly $10 billion in debt run up after planners found the airport's artificial island was sinking into Osaka Bay and had to be shored up with a massive retaining wall.

-Nippon Life Insurance Co [NPNLI.UL], said it will not bid, citing its limited expertise in managing commercial facilities, but may consider investing in the project.
-Mitsubishi Estate Co (8802.T) and Daiwa House Industry Co (1925.T) have dropped out.
+Nippon Life Insurance Co, said it will not bid, citing its limited expertise in managing commercial facilities, but may consider investing in the project.
+Mitsubishi Estate Co and Daiwa House Industry Co have dropped out.

-Sumitomo Realty & Development Co (8830.T) spokesman Koichi Wakayama said the company, another potential suitor, is carefully considering a bid.
-Marubeni Corp (8002.T) CEO Fumiya Kokubu said last week the trading house has not decided whether to participate while officials at Mitsui Fudosan Co (8801.T) declined to comment.
+Sumitomo Realty & Development Co spokesman Koichi Wakayama said the company, another potential suitor, is carefully considering a bid.
+Marubeni Corp CEO Fumiya Kokubu said last week the trading house has not decided whether to participate while officials at Mitsui Fudosan Co declined to comment.

 Facing investor resistance, New Kansai was forced in February to extend the deadline on the project, saying it was ready to ease some conditions if requested.
 But a spokesman last week said there have been no major changes.